nicolawitzig/game-gallery/README.md

 # Game Gallery

+An app to help you manage your board games collection.
+Developed for my dear godmother, **Gotti Gabi**.
+**Excuse the still very rough UI!**

 ## Overview

-An app to help you manage your board games collection.
-Developed for my dear godmother, **Gotti Gabi**:

-- Add new games.
-- Mark games as favorites.
-- Filter and search games by player count, age, and duration.
-- View recently added games.

-## Features

 - **Home Tab**: View your favorite games.
 - **Search Tab**: Explore the catalog, filter, and search for games.